 E-commerce spending has become a global force.

-Mobile is becoming the preferred device for many people to do their shopping, even when it comes to historically frenzied shopping days like Black Friday.
+Mobile is becoming the preferred device for many consumers to do their shopping, even when it comes to historically frenzied shopping days like Black Friday.

 According to Bank Rate, the number of consumers who actually visited U.S. stores during 2016’s annual Black Friday event dropped by 23 percent, while 38 percent showed a preference for shopping online.

-As a result, many companies who have seen success through e-commerce sales have begun embracing mobile.
-Let’s take a look at some of the biggest ones who have seen their businesses flourish since adopting the technology.
+As a result, many companies that have seen success through e-commerce sales have begun embracing mobile.
+Let’s take a look at some of the biggest E-commerce business examples who have seen their businesses flourish since adopting the technology.

 E-commerce makes up 2.8 percent of Walmart’s total sales, but Walmart has seen a lot of success by combining customers’ in-store experience with the mobile experience.